Chain recurrence and Selgrade`s theorem for affine flows: Control systems and examples

-where the sum is taken over all indices $i$ such that $h^{1}(L(\lambda _{i}))=\mathcal{U}\times\mathbb{P}(L(\lambda_{i})\times\{1\})\subset \mathcal{U}\times\mathbb{P}^{d}$ is chain transitive. \end{remark}
+where the sum is taken over all indices $i$ such that $\mathbb{P} (L(\lambda_{i})\times\{1\})$ is chain transitive. \end{remark}

 Next we exploit the relation between chain recurrent components of control flows and chain control sets.
-The split affine control system (\ref{qaffine1} ) with control flow $\Psi$ can be lifted to a bilinear control system on $\mathbb{R}^{d}\times\mathbb{R}$ given by
+System (\ref{control_affine}) can be embedded into a bilinear control system in $\mathbb{R}^{d+1}$ of the form (cf. Elliott \cite[Subsection 3.8.1]{Elliott})